cesar-douady/open-lmake/doc/src/codec.md

 Another scheme, much lighter but that requires more system level support, is to share a dir among repo's.
 In that case, all associations are stored as individual files within this dir.

-Such a dir must contain a file `LMAKE/file_sync` containing one of `none`, `dir` or `sync` for choosing the method to ensure proper consistent operations.
+In cases where adequate precautions cannot be determined automatically (e.g. if the dir is mounted through overlay), such a dir may contain a file `LMAKE/file_sync` containing one of `auto`, `none`, `dir` or `sync` for choosing the method to ensure proper consistent operations.

 ## format